In most cases, I would say yes. Whilst I can't promise

 classification system) not to appear too sick.
 These cats may have the

-occasional bout of vomiting or diarrhoea, and may sometimes not want to
+occasional bout of vomiting, and may sometimes not want to

 eat, but overall they should be doing quite well as long as they are not